All sailors have a strong affinity with the oceans and few can fail to be concerned about the steady degradation...

 But it is in the areas of resources, creativity and influence that yachtsmen and -women have the greatest potential role to play – specifically yacht owners.
 They also have far greater access to the realities of what is happening in, and on, the oceans, than the vast majority of the world’s population.
 So, what specifically can they do?

+A further initiative is developed between The Whirlwind Charitable Trust in partnership with a leading British university team.
 Their aim is to develop a web-enabled programme that will receive first-hand reports, in real time, from shore-side observers and yachtsman all over the globe.
 The programme will begin to identify and track, regionally and globally, the full extent and the trends of marine environmental threats.
 This provides material both for academic analysis and, probably more importantly, for political and popular profile-raising of the issues at stake.

-- Okeanos Foundation for the Sea: okeanos-foundation.org
+- Okeanos Foundation for the Sea: okeanos-foundation.org + link to inhuis

-- The Whirlwind Charitable Trust: www.whirlwindcharitabletrust.org.uk
+- The Whirlwind Charitable Trust: whirlwindcharitabletrust.org.uk

 “The marine environment: playing our part” was first published in a previous edition of inhuis: one of several stories which withstood the test of time.
 Therefore worth recycling and minimal waste on the environmental front!